 To ensure funds received from a non-federal public entity will not impact impartial decision-making, the following procedures have been established:

-- All final permit decisions for cases in which these funds are used must be reviewed at least by one level above the decision maker, unless the decision maker is the District Commander.
+- All final permit decisions for cases in which these funds are used must be reviewed at least by one level above the decision maker.

 - All final permit decisions for cases in which these funds are used will be made available.